-Please contact me in order to discuss therapy session rates.
+Please contact me in order to discuss therapy session fee.

-I have a limited number of appointment times that I offer at a discounted rate in certain difficult circumstances.
-The ability to lower my fee is dependent upon shared availability and your flexibility with scheduling.
+I have a limited number of appointment times that I offer at a reduced rate.
+I try to adjust my fee to fit each person's unique circumstances.
+The ability to lower my fee is dependent upon shared availability, your flexibility with scheduling, and if I have any openings.

 If it is determined that you do have out-of-network mental health benefits,